lightoj-dev/problem-tutorials/1159/en.md

 To compute the value of LCS[i][j][k], we consider three possibilities:
 - You can start by checking base case whether the length of any string is 0, in which case the LCS is 0.
-- if three characters match, length of the common subsequence would be 1 plus the length of the common subsequence till the i-1,j-1 and k-1 indexes
+- if last characters of each string match, length of the common subsequence would be 1 plus the length of the common subsequence till the i-1,j-1 and k-1 indexes
 - Otherwise, we can drop the last character of any one of the three strings and take the maximum value i.e. LCS[i][j][k] = max(LCS[i-1][j][k], LCS[i][j-1][k], LCS[i][j][k-1]).